Siddharth6121/NLB-Newbies/README.md

 generate_labels.ipynb - This code is used to compute SRL labels on the Amazon Reviews Dataset.
 The SRL labels generated are stored in review_with_srl.csv file.

+LabelingProductReviews.ipynb - This code is used to compute sentiment labels on Product Reviews Dataset.

 SentimentAnalysisCode.ipynb - This code is used to get the benchmarking performance of LSTM for Sentiment Analysis (without SRL labels).
 This model is trained on Amazon Reviews Dataset.
 Labels for Sentiment Analysis - Negative,Neutral and Positive.
 We are referring https://github.com/jlopez873/Sentiment_Analysis_Using_Neural_Networks/blob/main/Sentiment%20Analysis%20Using%20Neural%20Networks.ipynb for the benchmarking model.